-- and waves, sound, heat, optics, and modern physics - Chemistry, including two terms of general chemistry.
-The Computer Science and Computer Science and Engineering majors and the electrical engineering and computer engineering options of the Electrical Engineering major require only one term of chemistry - 4.
-Computer programming, including either Fortran, Java, C, or C++.
-Applicants to the Computer Science, Computer Science and Engineering, and Electrical Engineering majors should take C++. - Biology, including one year of biology only for applicants to the Bioengineering major - English composition courses, including one course equivalent to UCLA's English Composition 3 and a second UC-transferable English composition course
+- ing majors and the electrical engineering and computer engineering options of the Electrical Engineering major require only one term of chemistry - Computer programming, including either Fortran, Java, C, or C++.
+Applicants to the Computer Science, Computer Science and Engineering, and Electrical Engineering majors should take C++. - Biology, including one year of biology only for applicants to the Bioengineering major - English composition courses, including one course equivalent to UCLA's English Composition 3 and a second UCtransferable English composition course